biomejs/discord-utils-bot/CONTRIBUTING.md

 Make sure you run the `deploy-commands` script before you start!
 It updates the command list on Discord.

-You can do that by running `pnpm deploy-commands`.
+You can do that by running `node --run deploy-commands`.

-Once that's done, you can run the bot locally with `pnpm dev`.
+Once that's done, you can run the bot locally with `node --run dev`.

 You need to forward the port used, and specify it in the dev portal as the interactions endpoint URL.